moiot/gravity/docs/2.0/04-outputs-en.md

 use-bidirection = false
 ```

-In the above configuration, if `use-bidirection` is set to "true" as follows, DRC gets the internal identifer of bidirectional synchronization when writing data in the MySQL cluster (by enwrapping the DRC internal table transaction).
-If `ignore-bidirectional-data` is configured in the source cluster, the write traffic in DRC can be ignored.
+In the above configuration, if `use-bidirection` is set to "true" as follows, Gravity gets the internal identifier of bidirectional synchronization when writing data in the MySQL cluster (by wrapping in the Gravity internal table transaction).
+If `ignore-bidirectional-data` is configured in the source cluster, the write traffic from Gravity can be ignored.

 ```toml
 [output.config.execution-engine]